AyubsWrld/Zettelkatsen/Paradoxes.md

 	1. Faculty of understanding is moved by a desire .
 The happy understanding $\rightarrow$  "*I accept that I met my limit of understanding , and I'm happy that I've met my passion *"
 	2. Unhappy ending : "*I cannot understand this therefore its rubbish*" This is also known as offence $\rightarrow$ "*I cannot understand this , my ego is hurt*"
 - Socrates was of the first passion.
 Usually his endeavours to seek knowledge is inconclusive , But he is happy about this .
 HE doesn't get to find what he ultimately aims to know , he simply finds pleasure in confronting his own ignorance .
+- Socrate's Interlocutors usually left with their ego hurt .

+#### When is the height of passion ?
+- When faced with something that is unknowable .